 I created this recipe quite by accident one day but I’m so glad I did as it has quickly become a firm favourite.
 I had made a parsnip Dauphinoise but the cream split while it was in the oven and it looked horrible.
 I didn’t want to waste it so I turned it into this cream of parsnip purée instead.
-Now, I make this deliberately as an accompaniment to roast pork or goose at Christmas and it’s just delicious.
-Sorry about the picture quality – we were too busy getting the dinner on the table!
+Now, I make this deliberately as an accompaniment to roast pork, venison or goose at Christmas and it’s just delicious.

-- 3 parsnips, peeled and cut into thin slices.
+- 3 parsnips, peeled and chopped into chunks

 - Optional: a dozen vacuum-packed chestnuts, half to go in the puree, half chopped as a garnish.
 Frozen ones are good to use in the puree as well.

 - Butter an ovenproof baking dish and add the parsnips, oil and melted butter.